Board Certified Podiatrists | Expert Foot & Ankle Care

 Running is one of the healthiest things you can do for your body — and one of the most unforgiving on your feet if your shoes are wrong.
 About 50% of recreational runners develop a lower-extremity injury each year, and the majority are overuse injuries that trace back to footwear mismatch, training error, or biomechanical imbalance.

-The top five running injuries we treat at Balance Foot & Ankle are plantar fasciitis (heel pain — #1 by a wide margin), Achilles tendinitis (back of heel), stress fractures (top of foot, especially the 2nd metatarsal), IT band syndrome (outer knee), and shin splints.
+The top five running injuries we treat at Balance Foot & Ankle are plantar fasciitis treatment (heel pain — #1 by a wide margin), Achilles tendinitis (back of heel), stress fractures (top of foot, especially the 2nd metatarsal), IT band syndrome (outer knee), and shin splints.
 Nearly all of these are preventable or resolvable with the right shoe, appropriate training load, and when needed, custom orthotics.

 The shoe’s job is to match three things: your foot type (neutral, stability, or motion-control), your cushion preference (light-responsive, balanced, or maximalist), and your toe-box needs (standard, wide, or foot-shaped).
 Our top 10 list below covers every combination, and every shoe is one we actually recommend to patients in clinic.